future-proof-iot/Femto-Container_tutorials/tutorial_4/README.md

-# Tutorial 4 (in-progress)
+# Tutorial 4

-This tutorial will show how to update/launch a Femto-Container securely via the network, using SUIT metadata for end-to-end security and CoAP as transport.
+This tutorial shows how to update/launch a Femto-Container securely via the network, using SUIT metadata for end-to-end security and CoAP as transport.

 ## Goals